AmbroseT/RepData_PeerAssessment1/PA1_template.md

 >This assignment makes use of data from a personal activity monitoring device.
 This device collects data at 5 minute intervals through out the day.
 The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

+Exploratory analysis will be performed on the data to see if there are any patterns to discern, and if possible, if there are any stories to be told or if there are questions that can be answered.
+Independent of what is found, this is an excercise in reproducible data, and the effectiveness of presenting the reader with enough information to reproduce this analysis.

+## Preparation

 The data set was downloaded from this [link](https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip) and was extracted to the following directory:
 * ```./data/temp/repdata/```